LanderDC/co-occurrence/README.md

 The script also allows you to correlate specific contigs of interest with all other contigs in your study.
 It needs the names of your contigs of interest (`-s/--segments`).
 The output is a correlation matrix of all contigs above the correlation threshold with your contigs of interest.

-`co-occurrence.py` and `co-occurrence.R` are basically the same (apart from the segment specific and contig length corrected options), the python script only runs much faster (eg. for ~9000 contigs 3m in python vs 1h3m for the R script with 42 threads).
-So use the R script only if you have no other option.

 **Caveats:**
 1. You need a decent amount of samples with your virus a) present *and* b) absent, otherwise there will be a) no correlations or b) too many correlations with non-related contigs (eg. host sequences).
 2. The correlations should always be checked, the output is not perfect and is more a tool to help you recover unknown segments.
 You could for example check for approximately equal coverage of your related contigs, check the open reading frames of all your contigs, etc.
 3. It is always a good idea to set some threshold on your abundance table to consider contigs present in a sample.
 This reduces the risk of making false conclusions because of index hopping.
-Also for this analysis if you only consider presence/absence (i.e. one read is considered presence), the correlation analysis will not perform optimally and you might find false positive/negative correlations.
+Also for this analysis, if you don't do any correction and you only consider presence/absence (i.e. one read is considered presence), the correlation analysis will not perform optimally and you might find false positive/negative correlations.
 You could set a threshold of e.g. 50% horizontal coverage to consider a contig present (if the horizontal coverage is below 50%, you set the read count to 0) or a more relaxed approach is to set a fixed threshold of e.g. 50 reads and everything below to 0.

 **Examples of input:**
 1. Abundance table (`-i/--input`)